YassinEldeeb/fire-framework/README.md

 Remember, being wealthy isn't just about the balance in your bank account; it's also about having the health to enjoy what you've worked so hard to accumulate.
 As the saying goes, "Health is wealth", and in the grand scheme of frugality, **the healthiest choice is often the most economical one.**

-### Rent is very expensive where I live, there's no way I can live on a $1,000/mo ?!!
+### Rent is very expensive where I live, there's no way I can save this much

 Living frugally in high-cost countries like Australia, the US, or Israel is undoubtedly more challenging to live on a smaller budget, but with strategic planning and a focus on what truly brings happiness to you or your family, it's achievable.
 It's about finding a balance that works for your unique situation.